ropensci/roweb3/content/blog/2026-03-25-r-universe-bioc/index.md

 ---
 slug: "r-universe-bioc"
-title: A New Collaboration: Modernizing Bioconductor Infrastructure with R-universe
+title: "A New Collaboration: Modernizing Bioconductor Infrastructure with R-universe"
 author:
   - The rOpenSci Team
   - The Bioconductor Team